Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-An illustration of the two computational benefits of FOS is given in Figure~\ref{fig:iterations}.
+The two computational benefits of our proposed method are illustrated in Fig.~\ref{fig:iterations}.
 First, we observe that even with warm starts, \lcvs\ requires a large number of iterations to converge.
-In contrast, FOS allows for early stopping, in particular, for large tuning parameters (recall that the required precision for FOS is proportional to the tuning parameter; instead, the required precision for other methods is unknown).
-Moreover, Cross-Validation, BIC, AIC, and similar calibration schemes are based on the entire Lasso path, while only a part of the path is required for FOS.
+In contrast, \fos\ allows for early stopping, in particular, for large tuning parameters (recall that the required precision for \fos\ is proportional to the tuning parameter; instead, the required precision for other methods is unknown).
+Moreover, Cross-Validation, BIC, AIC, and similar calibration schemes are based on the entire \lasso\ path, while only a part of the path is required for \fos.
+We should remark that the same result holds for \grfos.

-Another feature of FOS is the theoretically justified threshold.
-In contrast, there is no sound guidance for how to threshold LassoCV.
-This leads to many (tentatively small) false positives for LassoCV.
-Also, note that the results for \lcvs\ and \lcvg\ differ, since their implementations are based on different algorithms and different stopping criteria.